FlavioMiyaji/UdemyRN03/README.md

-# Second app in React Native
+# Third app in React Native
 From Udemy course: The Practical Guide.

 From: Maximilian Schwarzmüller